School of Travel Industry Management

 TIM is fully accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA).

-TIM also has earned the TedQual designation for total education quality from the World Tourism Organization (WTO).
+TIM also has earned the TedQual designation for total education quality from the United Nations World Tourism Organization (UNWTO).

 Undergraduate Certificates: travel industry management and sustainable tourism